davidpagnon/Maya-Mocap/README.md

 Among others, I'd like to add:
 - An Xsens importer
 - An Opensim importer (.osim model, and .mot inverse kinematics)
+- A code for importing one mesh per frame on GPU nodes

 ## Send Us Feedback!